-Students of the School of Forestry & Environmental Studies often take advantage of the faculty and resources of other schools and departments within the Yale system.
-F&ES has several types of arrangements that enable students to fully benefit from the University.
+Students of the School of the Environment often take advantage of the faculty and resources of other schools and departments within the Yale system.
+YSE has several types of arrangements that enable students to fully benefit from the University.

 The School has also cultivated relationships with key faculty members of other divisions of the University who have research and teaching interests that overlap with the School’s foci.
-These faculty hail from the schools of Architecture, Engineering & Applied Science, Management, and Medicine, as well as the departments of Geology and Geophysics, Ecology and Evolutionary Biology, Economics, and Anthropology, among others.
+These faculty hail from the schools of Architecture, Engineering & Applied Science, Management, and Medicine, as well as the departments of Earth and Planetary Sciences, Ecology and Evolutionary Biology, Economics, and Anthropology, among others.
 For a full list of the faculty with joint appointments, see Secondary Appointments in the chapter Faculty and Administration.

 Yale Institute for Biospheric Studies

 Established in May 1990, the Yale Institute for Biospheric Studies (YIBS) serves as a key convener for Yale University’s research and training efforts in the environmental sciences.
 YIBS is committed to the teaching of environmental studies to future generations and provides physical and intellectual centers and programs for research and education that address fundamental questions that will inform the ability to generate solutions to the biosphere’s most critical environmental problems.
-There are currently three YIBS programs: Program in Spatial Biodiversity Science and Conservation; Program in Eco-Evolutionary Interactions; and Program in Phosphorus Analysis.
-The YIBS Environmental Analytics Core Facilities include the Center for Earth Observation, the Earth System Center for Stable Isotopic Studies, and the Center for Genetic Analysis of Biodiversity.
+There are currently three YIBS centers: the Center for Earth Observation, the Earth System Center for Stable Isotopic Studies, and the Center for Genetic Analysis of Biodiversity.
 YIBS also provides master’s and doctoral student research support through various small-grant initiatives and a doctoral dissertation-enhancement grant program.
 For full information on YIBS and its associated programs and centers, see http://yibs.yale.edu.

 Yale Peabody Museum of Natural History